You can tell a lot about a person from the Fortran they write.

 So yes, I use Perl because I think in regex—not because it’s elegant, and certainly not because it’s trendy.

-I choose it because, when the problem revolves around finding structure within chaos, it aligns perfectly with the way I naturally think.
+I choose it because when the problem is finding structure within chaos, it aligns perfectly with how I naturally think.

 Tidy source code doesn’t seem urgent when everything is functioning properly.
-The model runs, the numbers appear reasonable, and there always seems to be something more “important” demanding attention.
+The model runs, the numbers appear reasonable, and there's always something more “important” demanding attention.

 Messy code doesn’t fail dramatically; it bides its time.
 Issues arise when you revisit something months later or when you need to change one small detail and discover that three slightly different versions of the same parameter are buried in various locations.
 Problems can also occur when a result seems off, and you can’t easily trace where things went wrong.